Undergraduate Research Fund

 Izaak Walton Lock City Chapter Scholarship

 This scholarship was established to ensure the mission of the Izaak Walton League “to save outdoor America for future generations.”
 Named after Izaak Walton, the 17th century English angler-conservationist who wrote the literary classic “The Compleat Angler” which serves as a constant reminder of their mission.
 Today the League’s 50,000 members fight to protect the nation’s soil, air, woods, waters and wildlife.
 During the 1960s and 1970s the League launched the Save Our Streams program and broke the political ground necessary for passage of the landmark 1972 Clean Water Act.
 The scholarship recipient must be a Sault High graduate majoring in the fisheries and wildlife management program with a grade point average of 3.0 or higher.
 Value: variable — non-renewable.
 Criteria: merit and need based; graduate of Sault Area High School with 26 earned LSSU credits, minimum 3.0 GPA.
 Curriculum: fisheries and wildlife management.
-Selected by: Financial Aid Committee through scholarship sign-up.
+Selected by: Recommendation of the School of Biological Sciences

 Wendy J Sak Memorial Fisheries & Wildlife Award